ipfs-inactive/pm-test-lab/sprint-objectives-2-27-2017.md

 #Orchestration of processes

-- Setup & Deploy a Kubernetes master to orchestrate the test lab.
+- Setup & Deploy a Kubernetes master to orchestrate the test lab. (@FrankPetrelli)
-- Setup & Deploy 2 Kubelets on the cloud that speak to the running master.
+- Setup & Deploy 2 Kubelets on the cloud that speak to the running master. (@FrankPetrelli)
-- Setup & Deploy 2 Kubelets on our own machines that speak to the running master.
+- Setup & Deploy 2 Kubelets on our own machines that speak to the running master. (@FrankPetrelli)
 - Create a lablet VM we can use to image cloud machines
-- Create a lablet VM we can use to run in our machines (ideally is same VM)
+- Create a lablet VM we can use to run in our machines (ideally is same VM) (@FrankPetrelli)
-- Test: issue a test to all the kubelets in the network
+- Test: issue a test to all the kubelets in the network (record a short video) (@FrankPetrelli)
   - example: downloads go-ipfs, runs it, adds something, and then counts the peers.

 ##Experiment with testing